GodlyFirecracker/Tropicraft-no-neoforge-continuation/.github/README.md

 About
 =====

-Tropicraft is a [NeoForge](https://neoforged.net/)-based [Minecraft](https://minecraft.net/) mod that adds a tropical dimension into your Minecraft world.
+Tropicraft is a ~[NeoForge](https://neoforged.net/)~-based [Minecraft](https://minecraft.net/) mod that adds a tropical dimension into your Minecraft world.

 Founded in 2011, Tropicraft is one of the oldest Minecraft mods still being actively updated.

 Explore the dense tropical rainforests, build a sand castle on the vast beaches, or go diving in the deep oceans!

+Due to lack of decoration and absence of securitycraft for forge in 1.21,and permitted from the discord server,i will be porting to forge 1.21 under the name of

 Installation
 ============